 - Push ups with feet on a 60 cm elevation = 74% of body weight

 As you can see, a normal push up corresponds to about 65% of your body weight.
 You can make it lighter by raising your hands and heavier by raising your feet.
-See what suits you start with a variation where you can do at least 8 reps.
-If you can do 15 or more try the next variation.
+See what suits you start with a variation you can do at least 8 reps with.
+If you can do 15 or more, try the next variation.
 Good luck!

-Below are two videos with variations on how you might perform a push-up.
+Below are two videos with variations on how you could perform a push-up.